logankeenan/api-definition/README.md

 For example, we might have a `cart` resource that represents a user's shopping cart, and a `cartItem` that represents a single product in the cart.
 Obviously a cart can have none or many items and deleting the cart should remove any `cartItem` resources.

 ###### Example
-First we, create our cart.
+First, we create our cart.

 `POST /cart`